 The majority of FLIR-related requests for Patrol services come from county sheriff’s offices and local police departments.
 These types of requests can greatly reduce man hours when conducting search missions.
 Patrol aircraft can “clear” a large search area much quicker than ground operations.

 The benefits of having this type of aerial detection, which is available to the law enforcement community, not only deters this type of crime, but also enhances relations between the Patrol and other law enforcement agencies in the state.
-The Highway Patrol also has an active program with the Ohio Bureau of Criminal Identification and Investigation.
+The Highway Patrol also has an active program with the Ohio Bureau of Criminal Identification and Investigation (BCI&I).

 Marijuana plants can be easy to detect from the air, depending on the venue in which they are planted.
 Coloration differences and geometric planting and growing patterns on the ground alert pilots to the probability of marijuana plants being grown among other agricultural crops.